We often are asked this question. Our answer: It depends.

 Hotel Leveque (**) — 7th arrondissement.
-This is similar to the Familia, described above.
-The Leveque is on a pedestrian food-shopping street (rue Cler) — but again, expect many Americans. hotel-leveque.com/
+This is similar to the Familia, described above, but we don't plan to stay here again.
+The Leveque is on a pedestrian food-shopping street, rue Cler — but it's not our favorite area of Paris, and because the street is highly touted by Rick Steves, expect many Americans carrying his book.

 Hotel de Lutece (***) and the Hotel deux Iles (***) — 4th arrondissement, both on the Ile St. Louis.
 The rooms are fairly small, but we've enjoyed room 662, on the top floor, with lots of light and a rooftop view.
 The main reason to stay here is to enjoy this little island, upstream from the Ile de la Cite, and providing a great view of the backside of Notre Dame.
 The Ile St. Louis is especially beautiful at night when the crowds leave and the island is bathed in incandescent light.
 Note: In the summer, the island can be overcrowded with tourists; we enjoy it most in the late fall and winter, when it's a bit less populated.